gbalmeida/NCS/Codes/README.md

 # Source Code - Algorithms and Procedures

-This directory contains the C++ implementation of the algorithms and cutting plane procedures proposed in the manuscript.
+This directory contains the C++ source code and procedures used to execute the NCS algorithm

 ---